The influx of migrants and the security of external borders is a challenge for Europe. Learn more about how Parliament is addressing the situation.

 Integrated Border Management Fund

 In a resolution adopted in July 2021, Parliament approved the renewed Integrated Border Management Fund (IBMF) and agreed to allocate €6.24 billion to it.
-The new fund should help to enhance member states’ capacities in border management while ensuring fundamental rights are respected.
+The new fund should help to enhance member states’ capacities in external border management while ensuring fundamental rights are respected.
 It will also contribute to a common, harmonised visa policy, and introduce protective measures for vulnerable people arriving in Europe, notably unaccompanied children.

 The fund will work closely with the new Internal Security Fund, focusing on tackling terrorism, organised crime and cybercrime.
 The Internal Security Fund was also approved by Parliament in July 2021 with a budget of €1.9 billion.

-Returning illegal migrants more efficiently
+Returning irregular migrants more efficiently

 In September 2016, Parliament approved a Commission proposal for a standard EU travel document to speed up the return of non-EU nationals staying irregularly in the EU without valid passports or identity cards.
 The regulation has been applicable since April 2017.